-- plan with the candidate - assess candidate performance, knowledge and understanding - look at the evidence - question and give feedback to the candidate working towards the qualifications being assessed.
+- plan with the candidate - assess candidate performance, knowledge and understanding - look at the evidence - question and give feedback to the candidate working towards the qualification being assessed.

-All criteria in the unit must be completed before you as centre assessor can sign the unit off as complete.
+All criteria in the unit must be completed before you, as the centre assessor, can sign the unit off as complete.